 There were basically two sets of simulations for the second simulation.
 The first one simulated for the following different values of the shock factor: 0.85, 0.9, 0.95, and 1, without the use of Tane.
 The second simulation was done for the same values of the shock factor but with the use of Tane, where the shares of Tane in the stock and pricing were set at 20%.
 The shock factor is multiplied to flow X (see Figure 2), which represents the PHP income earned by members of the community from the Shops.
 This range of shocks was chosen based on the negative growth rate of 10% in the GDP of the Philippines in 2020, at the height of the pandemic.
 A negative 10% income growth rate is taken to correspond to a shock factor of 0.9.
-The shock factor of one means there was no income shock.
+The shock factor range is chosen to be spread more or less around this value.
+Note that a shock factor of one means there was no income shock.
 The shock factor was applied for the period from the 360th to the 720th tick (or a period of about a year).